Our Guides

 Manager | Co-owner

 Born and raised in Nebraska, Jason moved to Moab in 2005 after graduating college.
 Since then he’s spent much of his time exploring the deserts and mountains of the West.
-He’s climbed over 600 mountains and scrambled through countless canyons, from Death Valley to the high peaks of Colorado and California.
+He’s climbed hundreds of mountains and scrambled through countless canyons, from Death Valley to the high peaks of Colorado and California.
 He spends his winters chasing the sun and avoiding cold and snow, usually in the Mojave and Sonoran deserts.

 Certifications: History nerd, political junkie, literature snob